 Money (Rands)

-If you still have bank accounts in South Africa you can transfer money to your accounts to use for your trip to South Africa.
+If you still have bank accounts in South Africa you can transfer money to these accounts for your trip to South Africa.

-If you do not have any back accounts in SA, you can consider the following:
+If you do not have any bank accounts in SA, you can consider the following:

 - Take cash with you – always a risk

-Please keep the exchange rate you will get in mind as well as the transaction fees.
+Please keep the exchange rate in mind as well as the transaction fees.

 Foreign Exchange- EUR to ZAR